jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

     self.counter_ += msg.data
     self.get_logger().info("Counter: " + str(self.counter_))
 ```
-In a subscriber callback method, we receive the message directly in the parameters of the function.
+In a subscriber callback method, we receive the message directly as a parameter of the function.
 Since we know that `Int64` has a `data` field, we can access it using `msg.data`.

 As a best practice, I have specified the `Int64` type for the `msg` parameter.
 This is not mandatory in Python, but it adds an extra level of safety.

 Add a new executable in the `setup.py` file inside the `my_py_pkg` package:
 ```python